inovex/elements/src/components/ino-range/readme.md

 # ino-range
 A range component that allows the user select a number using a slider.
-It functions as a wrapper around the browser's native `HTMLInputElement` with type `range`.
+It functions as a wrapper around the material [Slider](https://github.com/material-components/material-components-web/tree/master/packages/mdc-slider) component.

 > Note: Range sliders with multiple thumbs are not yet implemented.